farazfaraji/aws-app-client-sample/README.md

 /health : Show if services is run

-/config : Show all the configs
+/config : Show all available configs

 /config/{KEY} : Fetch the exact value of defined key